 Sleep Apnea Treatment Options

-Recent advances in sleep apnea treatment have paved the way for more comfortable and effective treatment options.
-Our practice will typically begin the treatment process with an at-home sleep study to monitor your condition.
-Aesthetic Smiles of New Jersey works with a group of sleep physicians called ISleep, who offer at-home sleep studies so that patients do not have to go to a sleep center.
-Insurance often covers these at-home studies.
+Aesthetic Smiles of New Jersey has been treating sleep apnea for over 10 years.
+We will typically begin the treatment process with an at-home sleep study to monitor your condition.
+We work on a referral basis with sleep physicians in order to provide you with the most complete and comprehensive sleep apnea care possible.
 Once you have been medically diagnosed with sleep apnea after a sleep study has been performed, we can then begin treatment with an oral appliance.
 With the diagnosis and sleep study, insurance will typically cover the oral appliance as well.
 Oral dental appliances for sleep apnea can resemble orthodontic retainers or mouthguards and are typically designed to keep your airways open and allow a more positive level of air to flow through.
 This can ultimately reduce snoring and other symptoms associated with sleep apnea.
-While C-PAP (Continuous Positive Airway Pressure) devices are often used to treat sleep apnea, we offer a number of oral appliance options and will recommend the C-PAP only when necessary.
-We can also provide an Oral Sleep Apnea appliance for patients who cannot tolerate a C-PAP device.
+We proudly use the FDA-certified Somnodent sleep apnea appliance in our office, and will fully discuss how it will help you at your appointment.